The legal position: no diagnosis required

 - Clear narrative explaining why diagnosis is not a precondition

-- "You need a diagnosis first" — wrong in law.
-Cite section 20 CFA 2014.
-The legal test is needs, not labels.
+- "You need a diagnosis first" — cite section 20 CFA 2014.
+The statutory test is needs and provision required, not labels.

-- "NHS pathway has not concluded" — irrelevant.
-Apply now; add diagnosis later if it arrives.
+- "NHS pathway has not concluded" — many parents apply with current evidence and add a diagnosis later if one arrives.

-- "Without diagnosis we cannot assess" — wrong.
-The LA must consider all evidence available; diagnosis is one type, not a precondition.
+- "Without diagnosis we cannot assess" — the local authority must consider all evidence available; diagnosis is one type, not a statutory precondition.

 - "School needs to do more SEN support first" — provide evidence of what has been tried; the graduated approach does not require diagnosis to escalate to EHCP request.

-- "There is no clear pattern of need" — that is what the EHC needs assessment is for; the LA cannot refuse to assess on this basis.
+- "There is no clear pattern of need" — that is what the EHC needs assessment is for; the local authority cannot refuse to assess on this basis.